MicroEJ/docs/VEEPortingGuide/uiPortConfiguration.rst

 - The pixel format: Some hardware cannot use another pixel format other than the one of the display.
 This format may be standard or custom.
 See :ref:`display_pixel_structure`.
 - The size of the buffers: The available memory may be limited.
 This limitation can drive the chosen pixel format.
-- Memory alignment: Some LCD controllers require a memory alignment on the display buffer (alignment on 64 bits, for instance).
+- Memory alignment: Some LCD controllers require a memory alignment on the display front buffer (alignment on 64 bits, for instance).
 - Buffer width alignment: Some LCD controllers also require an alignment for each line.
 The line size (in pixels) in memory may be larger than the display line size (width): this is the stride.
 The alignment constraint may be expressed in pixels or bytes.
 The required memory to allocate becomes: ``memory_size = stride (in pixels) x height x bpp / 8``.

 Configuration